olarur/ManualTestingPortofolio/Final Project/README.md

 * All test cases set in scope executed
 * At least 60% of test cases with status passed
 * No critical defect opened
-* Maximum 10 high defects opened
+* Maximum 10 high priority defects opened
 * Testing deadline 31.05.2022

 #### 1.1.3 Test scope